GLYN “BIGGA” BUSH

 Through the 90s he was known for his work with Birmingham (UK) based Rockers Hi Fi, working with Richard “DJ Dick” Whittingham on a string of albums for Island, WEA and K7 records along with remixes for Ella Fitzgerald, Ennio Morricone, Sly & Robbie and many others.

 Lion Head Recordings was set up in 2007 as the main vehicle for BiggaBush’s musical output, starting with “BiggaBush In Dub” and moving on to release his Lightning Head material.
 The label also handles the back catalogue of Rockers Hi Fi and side projects such as Airgoose, Moody White and Switchblade Sisters.

-“Music By The Yard” is the latest album from BiggaBush – 23 tracks of instrumental hip hop, incidental music, prog rock and library grooves.
+“Music By The Yard“ is a 2011 album from BiggaBush – 23 tracks of instrumental hip hop, incidental music, prog rock and library grooves.

 BiggaBush’s DJing style is eclectic, taking in a wide spectrum of dance styles with the emphasis on un-formularized tunes and originality over familiarity – although he is always on the hunt for interesting cover versions and mashups.

-Some early reactions to the music of The Dandelion Set:
+Some reactions to the music of The Dandelion Set: